-Benefit Description You pay Emergency within our service area High Option Emergency or urgent care at a doctor's office \$20 per PCP visit \$35 per specialist visit Emergency or urgent care at an urgent care center \$50 per visit Emergency care as an outpatient at a hospital (Emergency Room), including \$125 per visit doctors' services.
+Benefit Description You pay Emergency within our service area High Option Basic Option Emergency or urgent care at a doctor's office \$20 per PCP visit \$15 per PCP visit \$35 per specialist visit \$35 per specialist visit Emergency or urgent care at an urgent care center \$50 per visit \$100 per visit Emergency care as an outpatient at a hospital \$125 per visit \$250 per visit (Emergency Room), including doctors' services.
 Note: If you are admitted from the Emergency Room to a hospital, the copay is waived.
-Not covered: Elective care or non-emergency care All charges Emergency outside our service area High Option Emergency or urgent care at a doctor's office \$35 per specialist visit Emergency or urgent care at an urgent care center \$50 per visit Emergency care as an outpatient at a hospital (Emergency Room), including \$125 per visit doctors' services.
 Note: If you are admitted from the Emergency Room to a hospital, the copay is waived.
-Not covered: All charges • Elective care or non-emergency care and follow-up care recommended by non-Plan providers that has not been approved by the Plan or provided by Plan providers • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area • Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Telehealth services High Option • Teladoc \$35 per consult Please see www.aetnafeds.com for information on Teladoc service.
+Not covered: Elective care or non-emergency care All charges All charges Emergency outside our service area High Option Basic Option • Emergency or urgent care at a doctor's office \$35 per specialist visit \$35 per specialist visit Emergency or urgent care at an urgent care center \$50 per visit \$100 per visit Emergency care as an outpatient at a hospital \$125 \$250 (Emergency Room), including doctors' services.
+Note: If you are admitted from the Emergency Room to a hospital, the copay is waived.
+Note: If you are admitted from the Emergency Room to a hospital, the copay is waived.
+Not covered: All charges All charges Elective care or non-emergency care and follow-up care recommended by non-Plan providers that has not been approved by the Plan or provided by Plan providers. • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area.
+Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area.

-Benefit Description You pay Ambulance High Option Aetna covers ground ambulance from the place of injury or illness to the closest facility that can provide appropriate care.
-The following circumstances would be covered: Ambulance - \$100 copay Note: If you receive medically necessary air or sea ambulance transport services, 1.
-Transport in a medical emergency (i.e., where the prudent layperson could reasonably believe that an acute medical condition requires immediate care to prevent serious harm); or you pay a copayment of \$150 per day.
-2. To transport a member from one hospital to another nearby hospital when the first hospital does not have the required services and/or facilities to treat the member; or 3.
+Benefit Description You pay Telehealth services High Option Basic Option Teladoc consult \$35 per consult \$35 per consult Please see www.aetnafeds.com for information on Teladoc service.
+Note: Members will receive a Teladoc welcome kit explaining the benefit.
+Ambulance High Option Basic Option Aetna covers ground ambulance from the place of injury or illness to the closest facility that can provide appropriate care.
+The following circumstances would be covered: \$100 copay Note: If you receive medically necessary air or sea ambulance transport services, you pay a copayment of \$150 per day. \$100 copay Note: If you receive medically necessary air or sea ambulance transport services, you pay a copayment of \$150 per day.
+1. Transport in a medical emergency (i.e., where the prudent layperson could reasonably believe that an acute medical condition requires immediate care to prevent serious harm); or 2.
+To transport a member from one hospital to another nearby hospital when the first hospital does not have the required services and/or facilities to treat the member; or 3.
 To transport a member from hospital to home, skilled nursing facility or nursing home when the member cannot be safely or adequately transported in another way without endangering the individual's health, whether or not such other transportation is actually available; or 4.
 To transport a member from home to hospital for medically necessary inpatient or outpatient treatment when an ambulance is required to safely and adequately transport the member.
 Air or sea ambulance may be covered.
 Prior approval is required.
 Note: See 5(c) for non-emergency service.
-Not covered: All charges • Ambulance transportation to receive outpatient or inpatient services and back home again, except in an emergency.
-Ambulette service. • Air ambulance without prior approval. • Ambulance transportation for member convenience or for reasons that are not medically necessary.
+Not covered: All charges All charges Ambulance transportation to receive outpatient or inpatient services and back home again, except in an emergency.
+Ambulette service.
+Air ambulance without prior approval.
+Ambulance transportation for member convenience or for reasons not medically necessary.
 Note: Elective air ambulance transport, including facility-to-facility transfers, requires prior approval from the Plan.